 I have attended many final adoption hearings with my clients, and I can say, from personal experience as a child adoption lawyer, that a final adoption hearing can be one of the happiest occasions in a person’s life.
 If you would like me to represent you in your adoption case, contact me today.

-Contact an Adoption Lawyer Today for a Free Consultation
+Contact an Adoption Lawyer Today for a Consultation

-If you would like to contact Persaud Law Office, your first meeting with us will be free.
-If you want to schedule a free consultation, call or e-mail us here.
+If you want to schedule a consultation, call or e-mail us here.

 Who is Kyle Persaud?